dayandersen/Personal_Stats_Package/README.md

 * pip install -r requirements.txt

 # Test and run
+With the packages installed and python 3.5 all that should need to be done is type python runner.py.
+This file is a brief showing of some of the functionality currently avaible in the project.
+This will be expanded in the future to be a cli with help function support and dynamic data loading.
 # TODO
 * Allow for Categorical Variables
 * Implement additional statistical tests